 Computed Axial Tomography (CAT or CT) is a way of looking at the inside of your body.
 The images produced are cross-sectional - patterned much like slices of bread.
 By taking a series of such images, a CAT scan can create a multidimensional view of the body.

-Lourdes CT Department now has two Toshiba CT scanners, the most advanced CT system on the market.
+Lourdes two Toshiba CT scanners are the most advanced CT system on the market.
 This system provides a uniquely comprehensive exam to reduce the diagnosis time from hours or days to mere minutes for patients experiencing symptoms of heart conditions, stroke and other diseases.

 Now it is possible, for the first time, to image an entire organ in a single rotation, ensuring greater accuracy and diagnostic confidence.
 It is fast enough to image the entire heart in less than a heartbeat--0.35 seconds, opening the door to accurate and safe imaging of patients with an irregular heart beat.
 Physicians can see not only a three-dimensional depiction of an organ, but also how the organ and blood flow are dynamically functioning or moving within and around the organ.
 No other CT system can do this.

 Lourdes' CT scanners can perform uniquely comprehensive exams, including functional studies, that can reduce overall healthcare costs by replacing the need for multiple tests and invasive procedures, while reducing the amount of contrast material and reducing the amount of radiation to which a patient is exposed.
 This technology will drastically improve patient care by providing comprehensive examinations for the treatment of patients with heart conditions, stroke, cancer and other conditions faster, safer and more accurately.
 This equipment shows not only whole organ anatomy, but also the changes in the entire organ over time resulting in a better, faster, more complete diagnosis.

 CAT scans of the body and head can be used to diagnose a wide variety of medical conditions.